Geontech/docker-usrp/README.md

 ### Additional Configuration

-By default, the Omni IP address (typically the Domain Manager IP address) is 127.0.0.1.
-To change this, create a file called /etc/sysconfig/redhawk-usrp-uhd-b205 which exports the variable OMNISERVICEIP to contain the correct IP address.
-For example:
+The default Omni IP address and Domain Manager name are 127.0.0.1 and REDHAWK_DEV, respectively.
+To change these, export one or both of the variables in the appropriate /etc/sysconfig file.
+That is, to change this for the B205, add the export(s) to the /etc/sysconfig/redhawk-usrp-uhd-b205 script.
+Similarly, for the N210, add the export(s) to the /etc/sysconfig/redhawk-usrp-uhd-n210-watcher script.

+An example configuration is given below:

 	export OMNISERVICEIP=192.168.1.2
+	export RHDOMAINNAME=REDHAWK_DEV_2_0